-Merge is a new step Twister4Azure introduces to the MapReduce programming model to support iterative applications; it executes after the Reduce step.
+Twister4Azure introduces Merge as a new step to the MapReduce programming model to support iterative applications; it executes after the Reduce step.
 Merge Task receives all the Reduce outputs and the broadcast data for the current iteration as the inputs.
 There can only be one merge task for a MapReduce job.
 With merge, the overall flow of the iterative MapReduce computation flow would look as follows.